 Certain services can only be provided by full-time Library Staff, who are in from 9am to 5pm, Mondays through Fridays.

 Evening and weekends are monitored by our Student Assistants.
-They will do what they can to make accommodations in the moment and assist in any way possible, but they may need to pass along the request to the next available Library Staff.
+They will do what they can to make accommodations in the moment and assist in any way possible, but they may need to pass along the request to the next available full-time Staff.

 You are able to hold items at the Circulation Desk for pickup.
 Choose the request option that works best for you from the list below.

-You can place a hold request for any items by logging into your Novanet account, searching for the title you want, and filling in the request fields, making sure to choose "University of King's College" as your Pickup Location.
+You can place a hold request for any items by logging into your Novanet Account, searching for the title you want, and filling in the request fields, making sure to choose "University of King's College" as your Pickup Location.

 The system's default notification system means you'll always receive an email when your item is ready to be picked up.
 If you would also like to be notified by phone, please tell our staff at the time of placing the request and they will call you as soon as the items are ready.